Since COVID-19 wreaked havoc on every facet of life, colleges and universities have experienced an...

 Another optional section is one devoted to financial aid strategy.
 Some institutions utilize tuition discounting heavily, especially those that serve traditional-aged undergraduates.
 Other schools are dependent upon state support and need to inform readers about those realities.
 The focus here is not just on the numbers but also on the strategic alignment of financial aid policies with your institution's overall goals and student demographics.

-By including a well-thought-out Financial Aid Strategy section in your SEM plan, you provide a transparent and thorough framework for one aspect of strategic enrollment management.
+By including a well-thought-out Financial Aid Strategy in your SEM plan, you provide a transparent and thorough framework for one aspect of strategic enrollment management.
 It allows you to align your financial resources with your enrollment goals effectively, ensuring that you're not just filling seats but doing so in a way that is financially sustainable and aligned with your institution's mission.

 7. The Conclusion